MattRCole/env-verify/README.md

 verify(config)
 ```

-Transformation functions will not be run if the env value is missing.
+Transformation functions will not be run if its corresponding env value is missing.

 ### Prerequisites